Sebastianhju/Runeterra-5e/Items/Consumables.md

 Cost: 100 Gold

 As an action you can drink this elixir.
-For the next 8 hours, whenever you deal bludgeoning, piercing and slashing damage, you can add 1d6 damage and heal equal to the additional damage.
+Until your next long rest, whenever you deal bludgeoning, piercing and slashing damage, you deal 1d6 additional damage and heal equal to the additional damage.

 ---